This article is part of the Why Couples Fight Series

 Dr. Harold explains.
-“It would be unrealistic to say that, you know, parents should never argue or should never disagree in front of their children.
-Arguments and disagreements are a natural part of all relationships.”
-However, after conducted a three-year study of more than 300 families, how you do it matters.
+"It would be unrealistic to say that, you know, parents should never argue or should never disagree in front of their children.
+Arguments and disagreements are a natural part of all relationships."

 Perhaps Gottman's most shocking finding is that even infants are keenly sensitive to the relative happiness of their parent's marriage.
 Gottman conducted a study of 50 couples who had 3-month-old infants.
 The research shows that when parents have a habit of fighting in front of the kids, children exposed to parental fighting showed a sharply lower capacity for concentration, joy and the ability to calm down as opposed to babies whose parents had thriving happy marriages.
 Gottman discovered that these babies had an accelerated heart rate.

 Parents Fighting increase Stress Hormones in their Children's Nervous System